Sasha P: Music career

 Sasha P gained success at a time when there were very few Nigerian women in Hip Hop music.
 Subsequently, her success helped pave the way for other female rappers and musicians in Nigerian hip hop.
 She began musical collaborations and was signed on to eLDee's Trybe records.
 Sasha P has remained one of the most prominent female artists in Nigeria since 2001, especially after the successful release of her debut album First Lady under her record label STORM.
 She has been nominated for various awards in Nigeria and abroad.

 She won the 2009 "Best Female Artist" award in the UK at the Women in Entertainment Awards for her first single titled "Adara".
 She was also nominated in dual categories (Best Female Video and Best Cinematography) by the SoundCity Video Music Awards for her second single Only One in 2009.

 She was the first ever Nigerian female artist to perform at the 20th anniversary of the World Music Awards in October 2008.
 She was also the first Nigerian female artiste to win the Best Female Award at MTV Africa Music Awards (MAMA).
 Besides Adara, She released Gidi Babe on her birthday in 2009.
 She released a single in 2012 titled Bad Girl P.

 In 2013, Sasha P revealed that she was taking a break from the music scene to focus on her fashion business.

 Endorsements

 Sasha P was endorsed as a brand ambassador for Etisalat.
 She is also a cultural ambassador for her home state, Ekiti.

 Fashion business

-Sasha P pursued fashion as a bespoke designer in 2004.
 She created Nigerian high street fashion in December 2011 at L'Espace.
 In August 2012 she launched her own clothing label, Eclectic by Sasha, designed by herself.